 African mango, also known as Irvingia gabonensis, is a fruit from a tree native to Central and West Africa.
 The fruit looks similar to the mango you might see in the produce section, but below the surface, it’s even more of a nutritional powerhouse.

 The flesh of the African mango is edible and a good source of nutrition.
-It’s this fruit’s seed that’s at the heart of its health benefits – including its rich fiber content, which is thought to
+It’s this fruit’s seed that’s at the heart of its health benefits – including its rich fiber content.

 African mango contains 18 amino acids that serve as your body’s protein building blocks.
 The pulp of the fruit is a good source of vitamins and minerals including calcium, magnesium, iron, potassium and phosphorus.
 Its pulp is also rich in vitamin C, which makes African mango a great supplement for supporting immune health – especially during cold and flu season. (x)